 Dreamy Bora Bora is one of the most beautiful islands on Earth.
 Its main center, Vaitape, is almost too idyllic to be called a city.
 Lush vegetation, crystal clear waters, and pristine beaches make it easy to see why this place is nicknamed “Romance Central.”

 Most Bora Bora resorts feature overwater bungalows, and activities revolve around the beach, the lagoon, and the coral reef.
-The beautiful lagoon is abundant in fish, and there are corals with all the colors of the rainbow.
+The beautiful lagoon is abundant in fish, and there are corals with all the rainbow colors.

 Bora Bora’s highest point is the majestic Mount Otemanu, whose valleys are often covered in hibiscus flowers.
 If you want to hike, try Mount Pahia.